JujuAdams/Elephant/README.md

 - `ElephantDuplicate(target)`
   - Makes an identical copy of the target.
 Unlike `ElephantWrite()`, this function ignores schemas and will copy all member variables and non-static methods.
 This function will recreate constructed structs appropriately and will also correctly duplicate circular references.

+- `ElephantToJSON(string)`
+  - Makes a copy of a struct/array JSON, respecting Elephant schemas, circular references, and constructors.

 &nbsp;

 &nbsp;